How does Rest Less make money

 Requesting flexible working informally

-Informal requests can also work for those who are legally classed as ‘workers’ rather than employees, and cannot take the statutory route.
+Informal requests can also work for those who are legally classed as ‘workers’ rather than employees, and can’t take the statutory route.
 If a casual request isn’t an option for you or you’d prefer to keep things more official, you can choose to make a formal request.

 Following the statutory procedure